 Created by the evil wizard Amberlei, these monothots are giant versions of the black monothot, roughly three feet long and two feet high.
 The end result of a decade of genetic tinkering, Amberlei used these monothots as the first line of defense of his stronghold in the Aldeemahn Jungle.
 They are sometimes known as fellspawn monothots.

 After the fall of Amberlei, his monothots escaped into the jungle.
 Their lifespans seem to have been increased dramatically, though how long they live is anyone's guess.
 Some sages speculate that they may live until slain.
 It is known that they have the capacity to reproduce, as baby monothots have been encountered.
-They are born at diminutive size (1d8+2), and grow one size class (and additional 1d8+2) each year until maturing at age 3.
+They are born at diminutive size (1d8+2), and grow one size class (and additional 1d8+2) each year until maturing at age two.
 It seems likely that they reproduce nowhere near as often as a normal monothot, as the jungles certainly would have been overrun by them if they did.
 However, their exact mating practices have never been observed.
 Captive amberleish monothots never lay eggs.

 Famous Last Words: "Of course I searched for traps."